-Many organisations have successfully shared and transferred expertise between individuals and units (Argote, 1999).
+Many organisations have successfully shared and transferred expertise between individuals and units (Argote and Ingram, 2000).
 Actors' attributes and interpersonal relationships among actors represent the individuals and the links between them.
-These interpersonal relationships affect the exchange of information and knowledge in projects (Zhang et al., 2013).
+These interpersonal relationships affect the exchange of information and knowledge in projects (Zhang, He and Zhou, 2013).
 A SNA examines the relational ties (linkage), also referred to as the links or ties among actors.
-Ties represent the kind of existing relationship between actors, and the pattern of interactions in a group is called a social network.
+Ties represent the kind of existing relationship between actors and the pattern of interactions in a group is called a social network.
 The set of ties among a group is described as relational.
 Ties include attitudes, social roles, kinship and the flow of resources, actions and knowledge and group memberships.
 Bonding and bridging are two different kinds of connectivity.
-Bonding and bridging are often called 'strong ties' and 'weak ties' in the SNA literature (Hoppe and Reinelt, 2010).
-'Strong ties' and 'Weak ties' enable significant outcomes, such as efficiency and innovation, to be predicted.
+Bonding and bridging are often called "strong ties" and "weak ties" in the SNA literature (Hoppe and Reinelt, 2010).
+Strong ties and weak ties enable significant outcomes, such as efficiency and innovation, to be predicted.
 Moreover, ties can be directed (e.g., seeking advice from) or undirected (e.g., sharing information with).
 SNA addresses both directed and undirected networking.
-Directed ties can be one way or two way.
-Directed ties and indirected ties are ordinary indicators that identify a node's status and the degree of power in a network (Park et al., 2011).
-Hence, it is considered important to collect information about the actors' attributes, such as their age, gender, nationality, qualifications, job position, work experience and attitude, as well as the relation ties in the network before referring to other information, such as their educational background and expertise (ibid), to explore the influence of these attributes on KT processes in ICJV projects.
+Directed ties can be one way or two ways.
+Directed ties and in-directed ties are ordinary indicators that identify a node's status and the degree of power in a network (Park et al., 2011).
+Hence, it is considered important to collect information about the actors' attributes, such as their age, gender, nationality, qualifications, job position, work experience and attitude, as well as the relation ties in the network before referring to other information, such as their educational background and expertise (ibid.), to explore the influence of these attributes on KT processes in ICJV projects.